otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/week-01.2-more-prisma-service-layer-di/README.md

 ## 2. Service Layer

-In the N-Layer architecture introduced in ID607001: Introductory Application Development Concepts, we had Controllers and Repositories.
+In the N-Layer architecture introduced in ID607001, we had Controllers and Repositories.
 The **Service Layer** sits between them and owns all business logic.

 | Layer            | Components          | Responsibility                                |
 | ---------------- | ------------------- | --------------------------------------------- |